-Paralympics 2016: Opening ceremony kicks of Games in spectacular style
+Paralympics 2016: Opening ceremony kicks off Games in spectacular style

 'The party's only just beginning'

-It would be unwise to pretend all is now well, as a mention of government from Carlos Arthur Nuzman, president of the Rio Organizing Committee, drew loud and extended boos from the Maracana crowd, forcing him to stop mid-speach for several minutes.

-As did an appearance from Brazil's new president Michel Temer, who officially declared the Games open with a remarkably short speech so as not to draw more ire from the crowd.

-Aside from those two sour moments, the opening ceremony dazzled and carried important messages of equality and inclusion throughout.
+But for all the doubters and detractors, the opening ceremony dazzled and carried important messages of equality and inclusion throughout.

 As the popular song with the lyrics 'the party's only just beginning' played out over the Maracana sound system, it served as a reminder of the 11 days of incredible sport that lie ahead.